 Bluegill and Other Panfish

-Panfish spawn later, often into early summer, but they begin staging in spring.
+Panfish like the bluegill spawn later, often into early summer, but they begin staging in spring.
 Look for them around hard-bottom flats.
 A piece of nightcrawler under a bobber will keep kids and beginners busy all afternoon.

 Spring Tackle and Gear Notes